hexagonchess/hexchess-board/README.md

 ## Installing

-`gchessboard` is packaged as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and should be usable directly in most modern browsers.
+`hexchess-board` is packaged as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and should be usable directly in most modern browsers.
 It bundles its own (configurable) styles, inline assets (for chess pieces), and code.

 #### In HTML (using unpkg)